kirujs/kiru/packages/vite-plugin-kiru/README.md

 # vite-plugin-kiru

-Vite plugin for <a href="https://kirujs.dev">Kiru</a> apps that enables HMR, devtools, and more.
+Vite plugin for <a href="https://kirujs.dev">Kiru</a> apps that enables HMR, devtools, file-based routing, and SSG/SSR.

 ## Installation